 I chose to make the waist at the mid rise option for this particular skirt.
 The high rise would be really cute too.
 Especially if you wanted to tuck a tighter top into the skirt.

 The skirt length is shorter than the pattern intended.
 I just didn’t have enough fabric to make it as long as even the above knee length, so I made it as long as I had fabric for.
 But, I actually really like this length!

 The pattern uses a knit waistband (you can also use the contoured waistband from the free leggings pattern (Pegs Leggings)).
 Since the fabric I used didn’t have a lot of stretch or recovery, I cut a waistband at the same width as the skirt and made a casing for 2 inch elastic instead.
 I cut the elastic at the same length as the waistband length noted in the pattern.

 For the hem, I folded the fabric over twice at 1/2 inch and then sewed 1/8 from the top edge.
 You could do a one fold hem if your fabric doesn’t fray.

 How to Style

 Make it fancy with a nice shirt and heels, or dress it down with flats.
 I made it casual with brown flats and a loose knit t-shirt for the pictures.

 But, it’s also really cute with a black fluttery tank black heels.
 Another way I’ve worn the skirt is with the same grey shirt, plus brown leggings and boots in the winter!

-If you are interested in downloading the pattern, you can find it HERE on the Patterns for Pirates website.
+If you are interested in downloading the free pattern, you can find it HERE on the Patterns for Pirates website.
 Enjoy!